craftcms/docs/docs/commerce/4.x/orders-carts.md

 To create a new order, navigate to **Commerce** → **Orders**, and choose **New Order**.
 This will create a new order that behaves like a cart.
 As [purchasables](purchasables.md) are added and removed from the order, it will automatically recalculate its [sales](sales.md) and adjustments.

 ::: warning
-You must be using [Commerce Pro](editions.md) and have “Edit Orders” permission to create orders from the control panel.
+Prior to Commerce 4.5, creating orders via the control panel was limited to the [Pro](editions.md) edition.
 :::

 To complete the order, press **Mark as completed**.